Solvaag/revenants_hack/player_guide.md

 Once your ability rises to a value of its original value + 4 or 18 (whichever is lowest), it cannot advance any further.

 # Inventory
 In this game, characters are assumed to have two hands (1 slot each, up to 4 combined), two fast access slots and ten backpack slots.
-Many items fit within just one slot, such as a tablet, a light weapon, an stim pack or a stack of magazines.
+Many items fit within just one slot, such as a small book, a light weapon, a hip flask or a pack of bullets.
 Some items can be oversized and take up more than just one slot, such as suits of armor or  two-handed weapons.
 Generally, a slot can one or multiples of the same thing at a total weight of 5 lbs or less.
 Items that are bulky do not fit in item slots and can only be carried using both hands.